VilShiro/MCBJava/README.md

 }
 ```

-Command functions have the same parameter sets as `@Feedback(type = "entities")`, but without MessageEntities array
+Command functions have the same parameter sets as `@Feedback("entities")`, but without MessageEntities array

 ### Priorities